Zelma Maine-Jackson: Early life and education

 Maine-Jackson was raised by her grandmother in the Gullah-Geechee Nation in South Carolina until the age of seven when she moved to the U.S. Army Base in Heilbronn, Germany with her parents.
 She was inspired to study geology by her grandmother, a mid-wife, who taught her as a child that red clay was used to treat iron-deficiency in women.
 Her science based education and fluency in the German language paved the way for her later acceptance in an integration program.
 Partnered companies (ARCO, Shell, ConocoPhillips, and ExxonMobil) would pay for the participants' undergraduate education and in the summers the students would work in oil fields or uranium exploration sites.
 She earned her bachelor's degree from Virginia State University and her master's degree in economic geology from University of Washington.
-While working on her Master's degree, Maine-Jackson found herself working at Mount Baker, only 300 miles north of Mount St. Helens when it erupted in 1980.
+While working on her master's degree, Maine-Jackson found herself working at Mount Baker, only 300 miles north of Mount St. Helens when it erupted in 1980.

 Career

-Maine-Jackson started her career as an exploration geologist specializing in uranium mining in the Rockies for the Atlantic Richfield Oil Company.
+Before Maine-Jackson established her career in geology, she undertook an assignment as a wellsite geologist at a petroleum drilling rig in New Mexico.
+Maine-Jackson then started her career as an exploration geologist specializing in uranium mining in the Rockies for the Atlantic Richfield Oil Company.
 In the 1980s, she worked on drill rigs, including at the Hanford Site, where she studied the flow of groundwater toward storage sites of radioactive hazardous waste and analyzed the core samples that were drilled out.
 She has worked for the Washington Department of Ecology Nuclear Waste Program on decontaminating the Hanford Site for over twenty years.
 Maine-Jackson currently serves on the Board of Earth Sciences and Resources for the National Academies of Sciences, Engineering, and Medicine Division on Earth and Life Studies.